 The reason is we don’t need to look at the Hebrew word “dabaq” when used in some other context to try to figure out what it means in the context of initiating a marriage, because Genesis 2:24 is translated into Greek with Apostolic Authority, twice.
 Once when Christ quoted Genesis 2:24, recorded at Matthew 19:4 and Mark 10:8; and again when Paul quoted the same verse at Ephesians 5:31.
 In both cases they used the Greek word “kollaó“ which means to glue, to unite, to engage in sex.

 A Jesuit might say “Just because you found a Greek word used to translate the word “dabaq” and it’s used to mean sex, once, doesn’t mean the “shall cleave” portion of Genesis 2:24 means sex, because it means commitment.”
 Well, not so fast.
 Our Jesuit is holding the frame that sex does not and cannot initiate marriage.
-The problem is, the word “kollaó“ is used in 1st Corinthians 6:16 to specifically describe the act of marriage.
-Not just to describe sex, but to describe the sexual act with a woman that initiates marriage.
+The problem is, the word “kollaó“ is used in 1st Corinthians 6:16 to specifically describe becoming one body (sex), which leads to God making the two one flesh.
 If you try to point this out to someone who knows the argument, there will be a barrage of linguistic arguments and they’ll try to convince you that the word “kollaó“ doesn’t mean sex, that it means commitment.
 When you hear that, just remember why men go to prostitutes: To have sex and avoid commitment.

 The issue is resolved with the question: “What specific act does the man engage in to signify his commitment to marry?”
 The answer is sex.
 It’s true that a man can agree to a betrothal period and a wedding celebration and publicly take vows of commitment.
 That, however, isn’t a requirement.
 It’s actually very similar to joining the military.
 The first major event is the “swearing in” in which the recruit raises his right hand and takes an oath of commitment and allegiance.
 And guess what: It’s meaningless in terms of commitment.
 The recruit isn’t actually on the hook for the terms of the contract until he or she signs the contract.
 No signature, no contract.
 So let’s look at how we know that sex is the man’s definitive act of committing to marriage.

 Paul used “kollaó“ in verse 16 of 1st Corinthians 6 to describe the act of having sex with a prostitute.
 That’s the passage we have been looking at and Paul makes it clear that the act of sex is what is meant when the word “kollaó“ is used to translate Genesis 2:24, because he describes sex with a prostitute in the context of initiating marriage and quotes from Genesis 2:24.
-In addition to that, Paul makes it clear that “kollaó“ is not the becoming of one flesh because his example is sex with a prostitute: an act that is arranged in such a way as to prevent the two from becoming one flesh.
+Paul also makes it clear that “kollaó“ is not the becoming of one flesh, it is the process by which one becomes one flesh.

 We are talking about men who are having sex with prostitutes.
 It is preposterous to claim that Paul is forbidding men from making a commitment to a prostitute.
 Men do not go to prostitutes to commit, they go to have sex without commitments.
 As the old saw goes: “You don’t pay an escort to come, you’re paying her to leave when you’re done with her.”
 So any claim that Paul is talking about anything other than sex with the prostitute is ludicrous.

-Again, the men go to prostitutes in order that they can have sex without the possibility of becoming married.
+Again, the men go to prostitutes in order to have sex without the possibility of becoming married.
 The ONLY purpose of being with a prostitute is sex.
 And up until Paul wrote these words, there was nothing to prohibit the men from doing so.
 The man signifies his commitment to marry by having sex, therefore the man is authorized to have sex with any eligible woman.
 What Paul was pointing to was the fact that the men were intentionally engaging in the act of marriage, knowing they were with a woman who would not consent to marry, in order that they might enjoy the act of sex without being burdened with a marriage.
-To add insult to injury, because the woman was a prostitute and offered such a service, they didn’t want to marry her and had no intention of marrying her, because she was a prostitute.
+The woman was a prostitute and offered such a service but they didn’t want to marry her and had no intention of marrying her, because she was a prostitute.